Enolekoi/DesyPulseReconstruction/README.md

 # DenseNet Femtosecond Laser Pulse Reconstruction
-A DenseNet that uses FROG-traces (spectrograms) to predict the corresponding time domain pulse
+A DenseNet that uses FROG-traces to predict the corresponding time domain pulse

 ## Dependencies
 - `python`